Astro Photography

 The Leo Triplet

 The so called Leo Triplet is a prominent group of galaxies M65, M66 and NGC3628 in a distance of about 35 million lightyears.
-It is assumed, that the three galaxies interacted a long time ago, since on longer exposures a tidal stream inbetween becomes visible.

 The Beehive Cluster (M44)